vercetti11/deer-furry/README.md

 # Documentation

-### TODO: Document the development of the new features

 **Code entry point** `src/indes.js`<br/>

 This is a Front-End implementation of a vending machine.<br/>
-You can play with it live [here](https://deer-furry-vending-machine.netlify.app), but be careful the machine will not give you change at this point in development.
+You can play with the machine in this [live link](https://deer-furry-vending-machine.netlify.app).

 #### The essential data structure and business logic: